 That time of year is upon us, folks!
 The Holidays!
-I have to admit, it’s been a downer of a year in the world at large.
+I have to admit, it’s been a downer of a year (make that 2) in the world at large.
 Seems like every day another tragedy unfolds.
 All the more reason, I think, to be grateful for blessings, big and small, especially friends and family.
 So, while celebrating might seem indulgent when things are going to hell in a handbasket, it’s actually a great way to brighten people’s spirits (including your own!) by spreading love and good cheer.

 It doesn’t matter if you don’t have a big, fancy house, or a lot of money to spend.
 Hospitality is about getting people together, making them feel welcome, and laughing it up over a few nibbles and sips.
 Don’t overcomplicate it!
 The Party Goddess! is here to make everything simple and fun!
 Sweet, right?!
 Speaking of which, you all know about my sugar cravings (uh, donuts?!) which is why I decided to kick off the month of November with fall dessert recipes for entertaining.
 Whether you just have a dessert party (I love those!) or need a final course for a sit down dinner, or want something to top off a casual cocktail hors d’oeuvres kind of thing, we hunted down some simple desserts that have pretty presentation and use seasonal fall fruits!